sander-wood/autoharmonizer/methodology.md

 <br>
 <center><img src="figs/fig3.png" alt="fig3" style="zoom:80%"></center>
 <br>
-<center>Figure 3: A two-bar sample of a melody, beat, rhythm (chord) and pitch (chord) representation.
-For simplicity, the time resolution in this example is set to eighth notes.</center>
+Figure 3: A two-bar sample of a melody, beat, rhythm (chord) and pitch (chord) representation.
+For simplicity, the time resolution in this example is set to eighth notes.
 <br>

 **Melody Sequence**: we use 131-dimensional one-hot vectors representing melody, with a time resolution of sixteenth notes.
 The first 128 dimensions correspond to the 128 different pitches in MIDI.
 The 129th dimension represents rests, while the 130th dimension represents holds.
 Finally, the 131st dimension is a special token (for the chord model) used to separate two different melody segments.